riita10069/roche/README.md

 ## roche

+It is still under development, so please do not use it.
+We plan to release v.1.0.0 in the summer.

 roche is a web framework optimized for microservice architecture using go.
 It prioritizes schema-first and quick development over lightweight.
 It is currently in the development concept stage and should not be used in production.